ljharb/npmignore/README.md

 **Heads up!**

-The `# npmignore` comment is used to ensure that `.npmignore` reflects the latest changes in your `.gitignore` file, just by running `ignore` in the command line.
+The `# npmignore` comment is used to ensure that `.npmignore` reflects the latest changes in your `.gitignore` file, just by running `npmignore` in the command line.

 _If you want to preserve everything in your `.npmignore` file, regardless of what is in `.gitignore`, just add the `# npmignore` comment at the top of the `.npmignore` file.